sgtpepper43/taskbatcher/README.md

 Create a new `TaskBatcher` given a task running function and options.

-- *runTasksFn*: A function which accepts an Array of keys, and returns a Promise which resolves to an Array of values.
+- *runTasksFn*: A function which accepts an Array of keys, and returns a Promise which resolves to either an Array of values or a single object with key/value pairs.

 - *options*: An optional object of options:
   - *delay*: The number of milliseconds to delay